BaD-DAO/Governance/Discord-UserGuide.md

 **Keep communication structured:**
 - Start new posts only when needed.
 - Always apply at least one tag.
-- Add `[Project-Link]` if connected to a RaceTrack project.
+- If tied to a project, **mention the RaceTrack thread** with `#` in the title or first line.
-- Use comments for updates, not entirely new threads.
+- Use comments for updates (avoid creating duplicate threads).

 **Collaborate respectfully:**
 - Use clear titles: “Design Campaign for #Baobab” > “Need help.”